Louisiana Insurance License Renewal

 In Louisiana, insurance licenses expire every two years.
 The expiration will be on the last day of your birth month, biennially, based on the last digit of your license number.
 Even-numbered license numbers get renewed in even-numbered years, and odd-numbered license numbers get renewed in odd-numbered years.

 There is no requirement to take another exam from the state, though depending on the format of your continuing education, it is possible that you may take a short knowledge test at the end of the course to be sure that you understand important insurance concepts, laws, and regulations.

-Louisiana requires that resident individual licensees complete twenty-four (24) credit hours of continuing education every two year renewal period.
-Three (3) of those hours must be in the subject of consumer protection.
-Those with licenses in Property and/or Casualty lines must take three (3) hours in flood education.
+The State of Louisiana requires that resident individual licensees complete twenty-four (24) credit hours of continuing education every two-year renewal period.
+Three (3) of those hours must be in the subject of ethics.

 If you have a producer license in more than one line of authority (ex.
 Property & Casualty and Life & Health), you do not need to complete double the hours.